HL7/fhir-medication-rems-ig/input/pagecontent/future-directions.md

 ### Greater data and process integration

 Further data and process integration between REMS stakeholders may be pursued in future versions of this guide, potentially including:
-- capturing discrete REMS information elements in the Provider System in a way that enables them to be systematically populated into the e-prescription
+- capturing discrete REMS data elements in the Provider System in a way that enables them to be systematically populated into the e-prescription
 - establish standard mappings between NCPDP and FHIR prescription information models
 - further integrating CDS Hooks / SMART app data exchange with medication prescribing workflows in the Provider System
 - leveraging well-supported, existing pharmacy-to-provider exchange patterns such as the NCPDP RxChangeRequest to enable questions and other requests related to REMS.